chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/using-the-tag-history-api.md

 ```shell
 auth_header="$(crane auth token -H cgr.dev/ORGANIZATION_NAME/IMAGE_NAME)"
 ```
 Where `ORGANIZATION_NAME` is the name of your organization, for example: `company.com`, `IMAGE_NAME` is the name of the image, for example: `chainguard-base` (Note: the image name specified here does not need to be the same image you pass to the API later!
-But it need to be a valid image from your registry.)
+But it needs to be a valid image from your registry.)

 To make sure your token is set, you can run the following command: